algorand/mule/docs/getting_started.md

 Another message for the console
 ```

-Now since our Echo task's message field has been overwritten, we are seeing mule print out Not A. We may offer more sophisticated ways to overwrite task configs in the future, but for now it's important to be careful when selecting fields that you would like to overwrite so that you do not see unintended consequences in your jobs.
+Now since our Echo task's message field has been overwritten, we are seeing mule print out "Another message for the console".
+We may offer more sophisticated ways to overwrite task configs in the future, but for now it's important to be careful when selecting fields that you would like to overwrite so that you do not see unintended consequences in your jobs.

 Another thing you can do in a jobs config is set values using your system's environment variables.